 How do I open a UK bank account?

 If you have moved to the UK to work, then you will need to open a bank account so that you can get paid, deposit cash, and pay bills.
 We walk you through the process.

 If you have moved to the UK to work, then you will need to open a bank account so that you can get paid, deposit cash, and pay bills.

 People often think that opening a bank account in the UK is difficult, because you need a mountain of documentation, to prove your address for example — which you probably will not have if you have just arrived in the country.

-As such, you may pay an agency to help you get a bank account, on the basis that they have a ‘special arrangement’ with a high street bank and can bypass some of the requirements.
+As such, you may pay an agency to help you get a bank account, on the understanding that they have a ‘special arrangement’ with a high street bank and can bypass some of the requirements.
 But the reality is that most of the banks can be flexible with new arrivals who need to open accounts.
 You should not have to pay anyone else to get involved – it is just a question of talking to the bank and explaining your circumstances.